faroukx/obsidian-homepage/README.md

 2. All you need is the Dataview plugin.
 Go to its settings and activate dataviewjs.
 Copy and paste the code and change the texts as you like.

 ## Life Progress
-1. All you need is the Dataview plugin.
+1. install Dataview plugin.
 Go to its settings and activate dataviewjs.
 With "00.
 Life Progress.md", copy and paste the code and all you have to do is change the year, month and day corresponding to your birth date.
 Here :
 <br>